pizza-studio/HSRPizzaHelper/README.md

 ## Build & Contribution

-This repository uses [SwiftLint](https://github.com/realm/SwiftLint) to enforce code style and conventions.
-Please install it before building.
+This repository uses [SwiftLint](https://github.com/realm/SwiftLint) and [SwiftFormat](https://github.com/nicklockwood/SwiftFormat) to enforce code style and conventions.

-It is also recommended to install [SwiftFormat](https://github.com/nicklockwood/SwiftFormat), which helps you easily format the code.
-If you have installed it, the build script will automatically format the code.

-Before pushing your code, run `make lint` and `make format` in the terminal to automatically correct and format the code.
+Before committing, run `make lint` and `make format` in the terminal to automatically correct and format the code.